Algebraic K-Theory of infinity-Operads: Preliminaries about dendroidal sets

 The foundational result in the theory of $\infty$-operads is that there is a model structure on the category of dendroidal sets with fibrant objects given by $\infty$-operads.
 This model structure is a generalization of the the Joyal model structure on simplicial sets.
 In order to state the result properly we have to introduce the class of \emph{normal monomorphisms} of dendroidal sets.
-It can be defined as the smallest class of morphisms in $\dSet$ that contain the boundary inclusions of trees and that is closed under pushouts, retracts and transfinite compositions.
+This class is defined as the smallest class of morphisms in $\dSet$ that contains the boundary inclusions of trees and that is closed under pushouts, retracts and transfinite compositions.
 One can also give an easy concrete description (see \cite[2.3]{MC11}) but we will not need this description here. \begin{thm}[Cisinski-Moerdijk] There is a model structure on the category of dendroidal sets with cofibrations given by normal monomorphisms and fibrant objects given by $\infty$-operads. \end{thm} Note that a model structure is uniquely determined by its class of cofibrations and the fibrant objects.
 Thus the above result can be read as an existence statement.
 The weak equivalences in the Cisinski-Moerdijk model structure are called \emph{operadic equivalences}.
-The definition of them is rather inexplicit, but one can give explicit criteria for a morphisms between $\infty$-operads to be an operadic equivalence, see \cite[Theorem 3.5 \& Theorem 3.11]{MC10}.
-A similar model structure exists for fully Kan dendroidal sets \cite{BaNi}: \begin{thm}[Ba\v{s}i\'{c}, N.] There is a model structure on the category of dendroidal sets with cofibrations given by normal monomorphisms and fibrant objects given by fully Kan dendroidal sets. \end{thm} We call this second model structure the \emph{stable} model structure and the weak equivalences \emph{stable equivalences}.
+Their definition is not quite explicit, though one can give explicit criteria for a morphisms between $\infty$-operads to be an operadic equivalence, see \cite[Theorem 3.5 \& Theorem 3.11]{MC10}.
+A similar model structure exists for fully Kan dendroidal sets \cite{BaNi}: \begin{thm} There is a model structure on the category of dendroidal sets with cofibrations given by normal monomorphisms and fibrant objects given by fully Kan dendroidal sets. \end{thm} We call this second model structure the \emph{stable} model structure and the weak equivalences \emph{stable equivalences}.
 The stable model structure is a left Bousfield localization of the Cisinski-Moerdijk model structure, i.e. every operadic equivalence is also a stable equivalence.
 Again stable equivalences are defined very indirectly, but we will give a more direct criterion in Proposition \ref{prop:hk}.

 The existence of the stable model structure also implies that for every dendroidal set $D$ we can choose a functorial fibrant replacement $D \to D_K$ with $D_K$ being fully Kan.
 This can for example be done using Quillen's small objects argument by iteratively gluing in fillers for horns.
 This fibrant replacement will play an important role in our definition of the K-theory groups of $D$. \\